 Unplug and defrost any refrigerators and freezers.
 Also make sure to detach the waterline from your fridge and clean it out.

-Double-check all Areas of the Home
+Double-Check all Areas of the Home

 Make one final walk-through to calm the nerves before it’s time to hit the road.